-The weather has been so cold in Melbourne recently (Spring has definitely not sprung), so I thought it would be fitting to share a porridge recipe.
+The weather has been so cold in Melbourne recently (Spring has definitely not sprung), so I thought it would be fitting to share a grain free porridge recipe.

 I make the porridge with unsweetened almond milk, but you could use coconut milk, a dairy-based milk or water if you prefer.
 I like to top it with a raspberry compote and some nuts and seeds for crunch.
 Some shredded coconut and raw cacao nibs would also be delicious!

 - 2 x 20ml tablespoons golden flax meal

 - Pinch of ground cinnamon

 - 1 cup unsweetened almond milk (or your milk of choice)

 - Mix the flax meal, coconut flour and cinnamon together in a bowl.

 - Warm the milk over a low heat in a small saucepan.
 Pour the milk over the dry mixture a little bit at a time, stirring to combine.
 The flax meal and coconut flour will absorb the liquid and thicken.
 Continue adding the milk and stirring until you reach your desired consistency.